paulswithers/paulswithers.github.io/_posts/2021-12-12-docker-java.md

 If the Java program is the main process, it will receive the SIGTERM signal.
 You can catch that by adding a `Runtime.getRuntime().addShutdownHook()` and action accordingly.
 This, for example, is how Vertx catches the SIGTERM signal and calls the `stop()` method of each verticle to gracefully shut them down.

 You may want to confirm which processes are running in the container and which is the main process.
-I found [this StackOverflow question](https://stackoverflow.com/questions/34878808/finding-docker-container-processes-from-host-point-of-view) which gave the answers: `docker <container id> top` lists all processes, and `docker inspect -f '{{.State.Pid}}' <container id>` gives the main process.
+I found [this StackOverflow question](https://stackoverflow.com/questions/34878808/finding-docker-container-processes-from-host-point-of-view) which gave the answers: `docker <container id> top` lists all processes, and `{% raw %}docker inspect -f '{{.State.Pid}}' <container id>{% endraw %}` gives the main process.

 ## Java As The Sub Process